marriagav/taskchamp/CONTRIBUTING.md

 4. Before being able to install the dependencies, you need to have a couple of things installed on your system:

+This project is built using Swift, Rust for the taskchampion-swift binary, and Mise + [Tuist](https://tuist.dev/).
+You can install the dependencies by running the following commands:

 ```
 brew install swiftlint
 brew install swiftformat